greg-js/arch-wiki-md-repo/wiki/_content/english/Partitioning.md

 ### Solid state drives

 Solid state drives are based on [flash memory](https://en.wikipedia.org/wiki/Flash_memory "wikipedia:Flash memory"), and thus differ significantly from hard drives.
 While reading remains possible in a random access fashion, erasure (hence rewriting and random writing) is possible only by [whole blocks](https://en.wikipedia.org/wiki/Flash_memory#Block_erasure "wikipedia:Flash memory").
 Additionally, the *erase block size* (EBS) are significantly greater than regular *block size*, for example 128KiB vs. 4KiB, so it is necessary to align to multiples of EBS.
-[NVMe](/index.php/NVMe "NVMe") drives should be aligned to 4KiB.
+Some [NVMe](/index.php/NVMe "NVMe") drives should be aligned to 4KiB, but not all.
+To find the sector size of your SSD, see [Advanced Format#How to determine if HDD employ a 4k sector](/index.php/Advanced_Format#How_to_determine_if_HDD_employ_a_4k_sector "Advanced Format").

 ### Partitioning tools